Criser High School

-Criser High School was an African American school accommodating grades 1–12 constructed in 1959 in the town of Front Royal, Virginia.
+Criser High School was a predominantly African American school accommodating grades 1–12 constructed in 1959 in the town of Front Royal, Virginia.
 Its opening occurred the same year 22 African American students integrated the all-white Warren County High School, which drew national media attention.

 History

 After the Stanley Plan, the legislative package implementing the massive resistance policies of Senator Harry F. Byrd, Sr., was found to be unconstitutional by federal courts, Criser High School was built to prevent total integration of Warren County High School.
 Its principal was James W. McClendon from Farmville, Va.
 McClendon previously taught agriculture at the R. R. Moton School in Prince Edward County, Va.
 The Prince Edward County, Board of Supervisors, refusing to integrate their school system voted not to appropriate any funds for the operation of all their schools.
 McClendon seeking employment elsewhere became aware of a new all-black High School being built in Warren County Virginia.
 He applied and was hired as its first and only principal.
 His wife Eunice was also hired as one of the school's elementary instructors.

 Prior to the construction of Criser High School only grades 1 through 7 were available to black students of Warren County.
 Students that wanted to receive a high school education could attend Manassas Regional High School (Jennie Dean), located 40 miles away from Front Royal.
-The students would leaving Sunday and returning Friday on transportation provided by the County.
+The students would leave Sunday and return Friday on transportation provided by the County.

 After repeated requests from concerned parents regarding the distance and time spent from home by these young black students attending Manassas Regional, black students were allowed to attend Johnson-Williams High School in Berryville,28 miles away.
 This arrangement allowed these students to return home the same day but much later than white students living in the county.